TriplyDB/Documentation/docs/ratt-extract/index.md

 const account = 'my-account'
 const dataset = 'my-dataset'
 app.use(
-  mw.fromCsv(Ratt.Source.triplyDb.asset(account, dataset, {name: 'my-table.csv.gz'}))
+  fromCsv(Ratt.Source.TriplyDb.asset(account, dataset, {name: 'my-table.csv.gz'}))
 )
 ```

 This connector also handles CSV variants that use a cell separator that is not comma (`,`).
-For TSV files, you can use `mw.fromTSV()` accordingly.
+For TSV files, you can use `fromTSV()` accordingly.

 ### Collect records from a specified OAI endpoint (<code>mw.fromOai</code>) {#mw.fromOai}

-`mw.fromOai` allows a RATT pipeline to be run over the self-contained RATT records that come from the specified OAI endpoint.The handling of resumption tokens and iteration over the array members per batch is abstracted away by this new middleware, simplifying the use of OAI endpoints for the RATT user.
+`fromOai` allows a RATT pipeline to be run over the self-contained RATT records that come from the specified OAI endpoint.The handling of resumption tokens and iteration over the array members per batch is abstracted away by this new middleware, simplifying the use of OAI endpoints for the RATT user.
 The middleware supports xml parsing and the content is automatically determined by the returned Content-Type, this is the default behaviour.
 The received content can be cached and if cached, each record contains metadata about whether it came from a cached result, or whether it's a 'new' record.

 #### Function signature